ScriptFUSION/Porter/docs/Quickstart Symfony.md

 +            },
 ```

-We iterate over each result from importing `GetAppList` and emit it using `echo`, appending a new line.
+We iterate over each result from `GetAppList` and emit it using `echo`, appending a new line to each.
 Viewing the results in our browser shows us lots of numbers (the ID of each Steam app) but it does not respect the new line character (`\n`) because it renders as HTML by default.
 Let's fix that by specifying the correct mime type.
-Below is the completed code, including the new `content-type` header:
+Below is the complete code, including the new `content-type` header:

 ```php
 <?php